reonZ/pf2e-dailies/README.md

 Whenever a change is made in the interface:

+-   if an item has been added, it will be automatically created and added to the character.
 -   If an item has been removed and is still currently existing on the character, it will automatically be deleted.
 -   If no change has been made but the item is no longer present on the character, the item will be re-created.